CosmeValera/ReactProjects/containers/kubernetes/kubernetes-crash-course-1-hour-nana/README.md

   - Passwords, certificates, credentials...
 - They are just like confirMap but meant to use encryption by using third-party tools
 - Reference Secret in Deployment/Pod

+### Volume
+- Attaches persistent storage to your Pod, ensuring data is retained even if the Pod restarts or dies.
+- Useful for stateful applications, like databases, where data should not be lost.
+- Storage can be located:
+  - On the local node
+  - Externally, outside the Kubernetes cluster

+> Kubernetes doesn't manage data persistance!

+### Deployment & StatefulSet